janaabf/janaabf/README.md

 '96

-📍located in Vienna
+📍 Vienna

 ### welcome, fellow human!

-Happy that you're joining me here, I'm a front-end web developer at moonshiner!
+Thanks for joining me here, I'm a frontend web developer at moonshiner!

-I graduated from the UpLeveled Full-Stack Web Development Bootcamp in July 2022 and super happy to be part of this community ever since :)
+I graduated from the UpLeveled Full-Stack Web Development Bootcamp in July 2022 and am super happy to be part of this community ever since :)

-**my main tech stack:**
+**main tech stack:**

 - JavaScript
 - TypeScript